GitHub-Octernships/Shuffle-Frontend-Developer-Software-Engineering/README.md

 # Assignment

-## Fix a real bug on Shuffle - Build a Web Form Generator that connects to Shuffle workflows
+## Build a Web Form Generator that connects to Shuffle workflows

 ### Task instructions 📝